Of Counsel, Cooley LLP

 Palo Alto, California

 Elected alumni trustee to the Board of Trustees in 2006 and as a term trustee in 2012, Diane Savage is of counsel to Cooley LLP, a national law firm.
-From 2000 to 2010 Ms. Savage was a lecturer at the Stanford Graduate School of Business, where taught business law.
-In 2009 Ms. Savage and her daughter-in-law opened The Reading Bug, an independent bookstore, in San Carlos, California.
-Ms. Savage is a 1971 graduate of Emory College and a 1974 graduate of Georgetown University International Law Center.
+From 2000 to 2010, Ms. Savage was a lecturer at the Stanford Graduate School of Business, where she taught business law.
+In 2009, Ms. Savage and her daughter-in-law opened The Reading Bug, an independent bookstore, in San Carlos, California.
+Ms. Savage is a 1971 graduate of Emory College and a 1974 graduate of Georgetown University Law Center.

 Ms. Savage's practice focuses on the legal and business needs of emerging growth companies, with a primary emphasis on software and electronic commerce.
 She has considerable expertise in the formation and financing of such businesses, as well as in the structuring of complex licensing and commercial and strategic arrangements within the United States and internationally.